jpswade/jpswade.github.io/_posts/2013-02-15-dvd-playback-on-windows.md

 There is a third option is to get it for free.

-As recommended by Microsoft themselves through their online &#8220;Windows File Association&#8221; database, you&#8217;ll see under it the &#8220;software or information available&#8221; section:
+As recommended by Microsoft themselves through their online &#8220;Windows File Association&#8221; database, you'll see under it the &#8220;software or information available&#8221; section:

   * [<span style="line-height: 16px;">VLC Media Player</span>](http://www.videolan.org/vlc/download-windows.html)

 [VLC Media Player](http://www.pcpro.co.uk/reviews/media-software/184668/vlc-media-player) is simply the swiss army knife of media playback software.
-Capable of playing back a huge assortment of audio and video formats, VLC is a hugely versatile player and best of all, it&#8217;s completely free.
+Capable of playing back a huge assortment of audio and video formats, VLC is a hugely versatile player and best of all, it's completely free.

 So save yourself a few quid and use VLC.